bmsookim/cellnet.pytorch/README.md

 -------------------------------------------------------------------------------------

-This is the repository for Pytorch Implementation of the MICCAI-2018 paper, "Non-guided Automatic Blood Cell Counter with Deep Convolutional Neural Networks".
+This is the repository for Pytorch Implementation of the MICCAI-2018 paper, "Hierarchy Attentive Luekocyte Detection without Location Annotation".
 If you have any issues regarding this repository or the paper, please contact meliketoy@gmail.com.

 Authors
 - Bumsoo Kim
 - Junhyun Lee
 - Hyunjoo Choi
+- Hwejin Jung
 - Chaeseung Lim
 - Jaewoo Kang